Fundamental limits in Bayesian thermometry and attainability via adaptive strategies

-{\it Preliminaries and setup.---} We consider estimation of temperature of a sample, denoted as~$\theta_{0}$, given some prior distribution $p(\theta)$ reflecting our initial knowledge on~$\theta_{0}$.
-We assume we have at our disposal $N$ copies of a $d$-dimensional system that we use as probes.
-The temperature is inferred by letting the probes reach thermal equilibrium at~$\theta_{0}$, and then measuring them---corresponding to the framework of equilibrium thermometry~\cite{Mehboudi_2019,de2018quantum}.
+{\it Preliminaries and setup.---} We consider estimation of the temperature $\theta_{0}$ of a (possibly macroscopic) sample given some prior distribution $p(\theta)$ reflecting our initial knowledge on~$\theta_{0}$.
+We assume we have at our disposal $N$ copies of a $d$-dimensional system that we use as probes, which are much smaller than the sample.
+When put in contact with the sample, we assume that the probes eventually reach thermal equilibrium at temperature~$\theta_{0}$.
+By measuring them we infer $\theta_{0}$.
+This corresponds to the framework of equilibrium thermometry, which is by nature robust~\cite{Mehboudi_2019,de2018quantum}.
 In order to establish fundamental bounds, we assume full control on the Hamiltonian of the probes, and in particular the ability to make them interact.
 Therefore, alternatively one can think of a $d^N$-dimensional probe, which constitutes our resource.

 The thermometry process is divided into $m$ rounds, each involving $n=N/m$ probes.
 Every round consists of: (I) preparation of the $n$-body probe, (II) interaction with the sample and thermalisation, (III) measurement/data acquisition, and (IV) data analysis (see Fig.~\ref{fig:set-up}).
 In the first round, we start by engineering the Hamiltonian~$H_n^{(1)}$ of the $n$-body probe into any desired configuration based on the prior distribution~$p(\theta)$.
 That is, we arrange the energy distribution of the $n$-body probe to become most sensitive to the relevant temperature range.
-Next, in step~(II), this $n$-body system is put in contact with the sample, reaching a Gibbs state $\omega_{\theta_0}(H_n^{(1)}) = \exp[-H_n^{(1)}/{\theta}_{0}]/Z$, with $Z={\rm Tr} (\exp[-H_n^{(1)}/{\theta}_{0}])$ the partition function.
+Next, in step~(II), this $n$-body system is put in contact with the sample, and reaches thermal equilibrium with it.
+Therefore, it can be described by the Gibbs state $\omega_{\theta_0}(H_n^{(1)}) \coloneqq \exp[-H_n^{(1)}/{\theta}_{0}]/Z$, with $Z={\rm Tr} (\exp[-H_n^{(1)}/{\theta}_{0}])$ the partition function.
 Then, in step (III), a measurement is performed that yields an outcome $x_1$.
 We focus on energy measurements since they are optimal as the Gibbs state is diagonal in the energy basis.
-In the data analysis (step (IV)), the measurement outcome is used to obtain the posterior distribution through Bayes' rule:
+In the data analysis (step (IV)), the posterior distribution is obtained through Bayes' rule: